Mt. Tabor Middle School Jazz Artist in Residency

 The community benefits from having jazz band performances that showcase the talents of Mt.
 Tabor Middle School students.
 In years past the jazz band has performed at a number of community events including the annual Mt.
 Tabor PTA fundraiser.

 What will be different?

-The new Beginning and Advanced Jazz Ensembles at Mt.
-Tabor Middle School will differ from past incarnations of jazz band with increased support for the band director, higher pay, and funding for materials, events, and special guest clinics.
-In addition, the program can be structured so that tuition is lower for students–this would be contingent on support from the community, sponsors, and grant funding.
+The new Montavilla Jazz Artist in Residency and After School Jazz Band Club at Mt.
+Tabor Middle School will differ from past incarnations of the jazz band program with increased access to programming for all registered MTMS band students, enhanced support for the band director through weekly in-class visits by the resident artist, higher artist pay, and funding for materials, events, and special guest artists.
+In addition, the program is structured so that tuition is lower for students–with support from the community, sponsors, and grant funding.

 If MTMS has a thriving jazz program in partnership with Montavilla Jazz, our community will have the opportunity to see students gain skills in, and appreciation for, America’s indigenous art form.
 A thriving jazz program could lead to opportunities for MTMS students to participate in regional jazz festival competitions, and the Montavilla Jazz Festival as well.
 Through this pilot program we hope to show that this format would work in other schools in the area, expanding the program and its donors and supporters.